 I'm not the perfect mom you meet at your child's preschool.

-❌I don't setup playdates for my kids
+❌I don't proactively set up playdates for my kids

 ❌I don't make homemade playdough

 ❌I never arranged the food on my child's plate to look like a cute person or animal

 ❌I didn't do cute baby photos each month with a sign showing their age